Flavored tobacco

 Menthol cigarettes are a variety of flavored tobacco product.

-Flavored tobacco products — tobacco products with added flavorings — include types of cigarettes, cigarillos and cigars, hookahs and hookah tobacco, various types of smokeless tobacco, and more recently electronic cigarettes.
+Flavored tobacco products—tobacco products with added flavorings—include types of cigarettes, cigarillos and cigars, hookahs and hookah tobacco, various types of smokeless tobacco, and more recently electronic cigarettes.
 Flavored tobacco products are especially popular with youth and have therefore become targets of regulation in several countries.

 According to a 2013 survey of internet tobacco retailers, the most common flavors are apple, cherry, chocolate, honey, grape, menthol, mint, peach, rum, strawberry, "sweet" (including bubble gum, candy, mango, blueberry, strawberry, orange, gum mint, and toffee) and vanilla.

 Flavored cigarettes

 Cigarettes may be flavored to mask the taste or odor of the tobacco smoke, enhance the tobacco flavor, or decrease the social stigma associated with smoking.
 Flavors are generally added to the tobacco or rolling paper, although some cigarette brands have unconventional flavor delivery mechanisms such as inserting flavored pellets or rods into the cigarette filter.
-Cigarette flavors include anise, clove, cinnamon, spearmint, wintergreen, citrus, fruit, and alcohol (especially rum and cocktails).
+Cigarette flavors include anise, clove, cinnamon, spearmint, wintergreen, citrus, fruit, and alcoholic drinks (especially rum and cocktails).
 Flavors may be added to the tobacco, cigarette paper, filter, or even to the foil wrapper.
 Some tobacco companies have developed unconventional flavor delivery systems, including polymer pellet technology, using a flavored filter pellet (polyethylene bead), flavor micro-encapsulation in the paper or packaging technology, flavor fibers inserted into the filter, and flavored tips.
 Flavorings are typically added at the end of the cigarette manufacturing process.
-Flavored cigarettes are heavily preferred by youth, with a 2008 study finding that adolescents and young adults ages 17–25 use flavored cigarettes at about twice the rate of adults age 25 and older, with 17- to 18-year-olds being the heaviest users of flavored cigarettes, using them three times as much as adults.
+Flavored cigarettes are heavily preferred by youth, with research in 2004–2005 finding that United States adolescents and young adults used major brands of flavored cigarettes at 2 to 3 times the rate of adults aged 25 and older.